 Birth Injuries Related to Negligence

-While there are situations where complications arise that are not the fault of the physician or medical team involved in a delivery, it’s important to understand which injuries are often the result of negligence.
+While there are situations where complications arise that are not the physician or medical team’s fault in delivery, it’s essential to understand which injuries are often the result of negligence.
 It’s also important to understand the consequences of an injury and how it could affect a child’s future, so the best care can be provided.